markuskreukniet/markus-tools/README.md

 <!--
 TODO: how to install: IntelliJ IDEA, OpenJDK (if it is used)
-TODO: JUnit, how to to name unit tests,iven-When-Then -->
+TODO: JUnit, how to to name unit tests, given-When-Then -->

 ### Unit Testing